aspose-cells/Aspose.Cells-API-References/english/go-cpp/CalculationData/GetCellRow/_index.md

 ## GetCellRow function

-Gets the row index of the cell where the function is in.
+Gets the row index of the cell where the function is.

 ```go